JaimeHyland/farming-futures/README.md

 *The subscription form when the user chooses only email subscription.*
 - The _Subscriptions_ page has a form allowing the user to subscribe to the site owner's newsletter.
-- The input fields do not appear if they are not relevant to the users' needs, which are indicated by choosing a radio button requesting either the online newsletter only or both its hard-copy and online version.
+- The input fields do not appear if they are not relevant to the users' needs, which the user indicates by choosing the appropriate radio button, requesting either the online newsletter only or both its hard-copy and online version.
 - The email input field only allows entries in the valid email address structure.

 ![postal subscription](assets/readme-assets/subscribe_post.png)